innerdvations/delivery-app/README.md

 ## 10. Add Document Service Middleware

-We'll add middleware to update the `positionUpdatedAt` timestamp only when the truck's position actually changes.
+We'll add middleware to automatically update the `positionUpdatedAt` timestamp.
+This middleware:

+- Triggers only when a truck's position is updated
+- Compares the new position with the old one
+- Updates the timestamp only if the position actually changed
+- Works for both admin updates and GPS device updates

+This optimization ensures that the timestamp only updates when necessary, making it more accurate for tracking position changes.

 In `plugins/truck-tracker/server/src/register.ts`: